-Therefore, they pay better and companies are constantly on the look out for new employees.
+Therefore, they pay better, and companies are constantly on the lookout for new employees.

 If you’re still interested in doing data entry work, the following list would be a good place to start.

-Here Are 14 Online Data Entry Jobs
+Here Are 24 Data Entry Jobs From Home

-I’ve scoured the Internet and found 14 opportunities for you to land a data entry job from home.
+I’ve scoured the Internet and found 24 opportunities for you to land a data entry job from home.

-If you receive such a job offer, please leave a comment below this post with the job posting and company and I will happily look into it for you to make sure you applying for a real job.
+If you receive such a job offer, please leave a comment below this post with the job posting and company and I will happily look into it for you to make sure you’re applying for a real job.

-This Canadian company offers work-at-home jobs in transcription and stenography across the USA, U.K., and Canada.
+This Canadian company offers work-at-home jobs in transcription and stenography across the USA, UK, and Canada.